 We have in the botanical world the exogenous and the endogenous tree.

 It is an endogenous tree, and the cambium layer does not obtain.

-Originating or produced within an organism, a tissue, or a cell.
+- Originating or produced within an organism, tissue, or cell.

 - Caused by factors within the body.
 Used of a disease.